-- The faculty responded positively, revision of some courses according to the opinion of students, stakeholders, and according to the points mentioned in the program coordinator report will be considered in the action plan. - All course specifications were modified according to all revision processes done.
+- The faculty responded positively, the revision of some courses according to the opinion of students, stakeholders, and according to the points mentioned in the program coordinator report will be considered in the action plan. - All course specifications were modified according to all revision processes done.

-13- Proposals for Program Development
+K.- Proposals for Program Development

-New Courses:
+➤ New Courses:

-The faculty adopted and applied the r programs "Bachelor's Degree in Pharmacy (Pharm-D) and (Pharm-D Clinical Pharmacy), through which it adopts the National Academic Reference Standards 2017 (Competency-Based NARS 2017).
+The faculty adopted and applied the 2 programs "Bachelor's Degree in Pharmacy (Pharm-D) and (Pharm-D Clinical Pharmacy), through which it adopts the National Academic Reference Standards 2017 (Competency-Based NARS 2017).
 It consists of new courses and practical training hours in all pharmaceutical fields either private or governmental.
-This program will allow the student to acquire all the skills and competencies needed in the future work place.
-So, New courses of these bylaws were opened and applied for Mid-senior students in the fall and spring of the academic year $202^{r}/202^{r}$
+This program will allow the student to acquire all the skills and competencies needed in the future workplace.
+So, New courses of these bylaws were opened and applied for Senior students in the fall and spring of the academic year 2023/2024.